khanhi2r/exkaldi/docs/contents/Argsparse.md

 _choices_: a list/tuple of values.
 _minV_: set the minimum value if dtype is int or float.
 Enable when _choices_ is None.
 _maxV_: set the maximum value if dtype is int or float.
 Enable when _choices_ is None.
-_maxV_: a string to discribe this option.
+_maxV_: a string to describe this option.

 **Examples:**
 ```python